GrantGrinols/ScavengerHunt/README.md

 ## 🎯 Introduction

 In this scavenger hunt game, players hunt for keys in order to open the secret magic door.
-This project stores these keys on the player's side.
+This project stores these keys on the player's side with cookies!

 This is where **sessions** come in.